reiinakano/xcessiv/README.md

 ## Project Status

-Xcessiv is currently in pre-release and is unstable.
+Xcessiv is currently in alpha and is unstable.
 Future versions are not guaranteed to be backwards-compatible with current project files.